Get exclusive member benefits & effect social change. Join Today

 Burkitt’s lymphoma is staged according to lymph node and organ involvement.
 The involvement of bone marrow or the central nervous system means you have stage 4.
 A CT scan and MRI can help pinpoint which organs and lymph nodes are involved.

 Burkitt’s lymphoma is usually treated with combination chemotherapy.
-Chemotherapy agents used in the treatment of Burkitt’s lymphoma are:
+Chemotherapy agents used in the treatment of Burkitt’s lymphoma include:

-Chemotherapy is injected directly into the spinal fluid (intrathecal) to prevent the cancer from spreading to the central nervous system.
+Chemotherapy drugs are injected directly into the spinal fluid to prevent the cancer from spreading to the central nervous system.
+This method of injection is referred to as "intrathecal."
 Patients who get intensive chemotherapy have the best treatment outcomes.

-In developing nations, treatment is often less aggressive and less successful.
+In countries with limited medical resources, treatment is often less aggressive and less successful.
 Children with Burkitt’s lymphoma have the best prognosis.
 The presence of intestinal obstruction requires surgery.

 The outcome depends on the stage at diagnosis.
-It is often worse for adults over age 40, though treatment for adults has improved in recent years.
-The prognosis is poor in people who have HIV/AIDS.
-It is significantly better in people whose cancer has not spread.
+The outlook is often worse in adults over age 40, but treatment for adults has improved in recent years.
+The outlook is poor in people who have HIV or AIDS.
+It’s significantly better in people whose cancer hasn’t spread.